File Handling in Python: Reading and Writing Files

 file.close()

-Statement (Context Manager):
+Using with Statement (Context Manager):

-Python supports a more elegant way of handling files using the with
+Python supports a more elegant way of handling files using the with statement.
+It automatically takes care of closing the file after execution.

 Reading Example: